Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 #### Keywords
 #### Questions
-1. What are the principal kinds of physical, social, and intellectual changes that occur in early and middle adulthood, and what are their causes?
+1. What are the principal kinds of physical, social, and intellectual changes that occur in early and middle adulthood, and what are their causes?
 2. How does the reality of late